Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 - Be able to implement checkpointing more easily (ie resume the experiment where we left it, feature not yet available)
 - Reuse the same algo as the other train tasks, which speeds up the execution

+For a more detailed example, see the :ref:`Federated Averaging <torchfedavgalgo>` implementation.